5 days Ha Giang Adventure

 Day 4 Meo Vac / Quan Ba

-After breakfast we set off to hike through the small villages of Hmong people, between terraced farmland and along spectacular mountains.
+After breakfast we set off to hike through the peaceful villages of Hmong people, between terraced farmland and along spectacular mountains.

-Tonight we settle in with a local Dao family for the night in a traditional wooden stil-house.
+Tonight we settle in with a local Dao family for the night in a traditional house.
 (Breakfast, lunch and dinner are included).

 Day 5 Quan Ba / Hanoi

-This morning we take a hike into a nearby villages and into the
+This morning we take a hike into nearby villages and into the

 mountains then onto Quan Ba Heaven Gate.
 The gate is the narrow slot between two peaks that are lowered and extended enough for the road to pass.

 Beautiful hiking trails and villagers greet us at Quan Ba.
-The terrain features verdant and small hillocks, seasonal farmlands, beautiful valley and is home to Dao ethnic people.
+The terrain features verdant and small hillocks, seasonal farmlands, beautiful valleys and is home to Dao ethnic people.

 During our hike we take time to meet the locals going about the daily life.
 This is followed by our return journey to Hanoi, arriving there at around 6pm.
 (Breakfast and lunch are included).